-Submit an essay.
+Item Submit an essay.
 The purpose of this essay is to make sure you understand the differences between the fields below, and to explain in your own words why radiation therapy is the field of study you wish to pursue, and how you feel that you would be a good fit for this profession.

-- Essay must be 1 page and describe the research you have completed regarding the differences within the radiologic science fields listed below.
-In your essay, write a brief description of each of the following:
+Essay must be 1 page and describe the research you have completed regarding the differences within the radiologic science fields listed below.
+In your essay, write a brief description of each of the following: Radiation Therapist Radiologic Technologist Magnetic Resonance Technologist Ultrasound Technician Include links to two YouTube videos that you found and viewed that explain how a patient is treated using radiation therapy, and the daily duties of a radiation therapist.

-- o Radiation Therapist

-- o Radiologic Technologist

-- o Magnetic Resonance Technologist

-- o Nuclear Medical Technologist

-- Ultrasound Technician

-- Include links to two YouTube videos that you found and viewed that explain how a patient is treated using radiation therapy, and the daily duties of a radiation therapist.
 Add these links to the bottom of your essay.
 Minimum CGPA (#)(^) High School/GED/HiSET (no college coursework): 2.3 Transfer Courses: 2.3 Mathematics (#)() High School/GED/HiSET (no college coursework): Two years of math.
-One year must be algebra.
-Transfer students: One 3-credit college-level math course Science (#)()(@) High School/GED/HiSET (no college coursework):One year of laboratory sciences (life science with a lab) Transfer students: One 4-credit college-level life science course with accompanying laboratory
+One yearmust be algebra.Transfer students: One 3-credit college-level math course Science (#)()(@) High School/GED/HiSET (no college coursework):One year of laboratory sciences (life science with a lab) Transfer students: One 4-credit college-level life science course with accompanying laboratory